mariamaradou/ent-website/README.md

 # ent-website

 -------------------
 A medical website advertising by dad's work as an otorinolarigologist (Ear - Nose - Throat doctor).
+It was a chance for me to learn Vue.js and do something nice for him :)
 ------------------
 ## Project setup
 ```